Morwenn/cpp-sort/doc/research.md

 comparisons and less moves than a regular insertion sort on average.

     Best        Average     Worst       Memory      Stable      Iterators
-    n           n²          n²          1           No          Forward
+    n           n²          n²          1           No          Bidirectional

 This algorithm was originally used in **cpp-sort** to generate small array sorts, but it has since been mostly dropped in favour of better alternatives depending on